 5. To the pan, add the tomato paste.
 Cook for 30-60 seconds, then stir in the white wine (or chicken broth).
 Keep stirring to remove any lumps from the tomato paste.
-Add the beans, sausage, bacon and onion mixture, chicken broth, bay leaf, thyme, and rosemary.
+Add the beans, sausage, bacon and onion mixture, chicken broth, bay leaf, thyme, rosemary, and sage leaves.
 Set the par-cooked chicken thighs on top and nestle them into the beans.
 (Don’t reuse that plate – wash it well!)

 6. Place lid on pan or cover tightly with aluminum foil.
 Place in oven and bake for 35-40 minutes.

 7. Meanwhile, combine the bread crumbs, herbs, and melted butter.
 Set aside.

 8. After 35 minutes, remove the lid and make sure the whole pot is simmering, particularly in the center.
 If not, place back in oven for another 5-10 minutes or so.
 If stew is simmering and bubbling all over, sprinkle the buttered bread crumbs over the cassoulet.
 Turn oven temperature up to 425°.
 Allow to cook another 5-7 minutes, uncovered, just until the bread crumbs are nicely toasted.

 9. Allow cassoulet to cool for a few minutes before serving.
 Spoon into bowls, making sure everyone gets some of each of the meats.
 The chicken will probably be very tender and easily fall apart.
 Serve with crusty bread and a green salad on the side.